 The Ambassadors' - National Gallery, London

 In many of Holbein's portraits there is much more to them than initially meets the eye.
 This painting was commissioned by Jean de Dinteville, who we see standing on the left.
 He was sent to England by King Francis I of France as an ambassador to protect the interests of his country.
 The man on the right is also French; he is Bishop Georges de Selve, who was in England on a secret mission in the spring of 1533, a time when the English were on the brink of formally leaving the Catholic Church.
-Holbein, meanwhile, had left Basel, and was working in London.
+Holbein, meanwhile, had left Basel, and was living and working in London.

 This strange smear is actually a disembodied skull that has been highly distorted by extreme foreshortening (anamorphosis).
 Only if viewed from a sharp angle does its true appearance become apparent.

 The skull is the ultimate memento mori.
 All things on earth are transient, including the people and objects in this painting.
 When we position ourselves so that we can see the skull as a skull, the other, supposedly realistic objects are in turn distorted.
 The moral is that death is everywhere, but we do not recognise it.
 When we do finally make out its shape, life in turn becomes twisted and blurred.

 The piece of furniture behind the men is known in England as a "whatnot", on which scientific instruments are laid out.
 These mark the pair out as being men of learning, of the kind who were at that time shaking the foundations of old beliefs.
 This was the age of Copernicus, the first astronomer who developed a theory which placed the sun in the centre of the universe, instead of the earth.
 Amongst the objects displayed are a celestial globe, a Polyhedral sundial, a cylinder sundial, a Quadrant, and a Torquetum (a medieval astronomical instrument) along with Peter Apian's arithmetic book.